husam-6/ECE469/checkers/README.md

 The above example includes 8 rows of 8 characters - either a space, 0, or integer between 1-4.
 1 & 2 represent BLUE pieces and kings (respectively), 3 & 4 represent
 RED pieces and kings.
 The last two lines indicate which players turn (line 8) and the time limit specified for the computer.
+By convention, RED will always attack going UP, BLUE going DOWN.

 If you would just like to start the game at a regular state, select N when prompted if you want to load in a game and ensure "startGame.txt" is in the same directory as the executable.